sergioburdisso/pyss3/README.md

 **Some virtues of SS3:**

 * It has the **ability to naturally explain its rationale**.
-* Introduces a **domain-independent** classification model that **does not require feature engineering**.
+* It is robust to **the class-imbalance problem** since it learns a (special kind of) language model for each class (making the relative difference in the number of documents among classes irrelevant).
 * Naturally supports **incremental (online) learning** and **incremental classification**.
 * Well suited for classification over **text streams**.
-* It is robust to **the class-imbalance problem** since it learns a (special kind of) language model for each class (making the relative difference in the number of documents among classes irrelevant).
 * It is not an "obscure" model since it **only has 3 semantically well-defined hyperparameters** which are easy-to-understand.

 **Note:** this package also incorporates different variations of the SS3 classifier, such as the one introduced in _"t-SS3: a text classifier with dynamic n-grams for early risk detection over text streams